copier-org/copier/CONTRIBUTING.md

     ```

     Direnv will take some time to load for the 1st time.
 It will download all
-    development dependencies, including [Poetry][], and it will use it to create a
+    development dependencies, including [uv][], and it will use it to create a
     virtualenv and install Copier with all its development dependencies too.

 1. Create a branch for local development: